2020 Mid-Engined Corvette: Everything We Know

-The mid-engined Corvette is coming.
+The mid-engined Corvette is just a few months away.
 Here's everything you need to know.

-More anticipated than the Toyota Supra and every new Star Wars film combined, the mid-engined Corvette will make its debut after more than a half-century of teasing.
+More anticipated than the Toyota Supra, Ford Bronco, and every new Star Wars film combined, Chevrolet will debut its long-awaited mid-engined Corvette after more than a half-century of teasing and empty promises.
 Don't worry, we have plenty of photos and videos as proof of its existence.
-Though all of the prototypes we've seen so far remain covered in camouflage, it's exciting to see the mythical sports car on-road nonetheless.
+Though most of the prototypes we've seen thus far remain covered in camouflage, it's exciting to see the mythical sports car on-road nonetheless.

-Rumor has it that we could see the new Corvette next year, with an on-sale date of 2020.
-While we all impatiently wait, here's everything you need to know until then.
+Rumor has it that we could see the new Corvette sometime this summer, with an on-sale date of 2020.
+While we all wait impatiently, here's everything you need to know until then.

 What Is It?

-It all started with a prototype; in 1964 Zora Arkus-Duntov – father of the Corvette – built the XP-819, a mid-engined vision of what the Corvette could be.
-Multiple mid-engined Corvette prototypes and more than 50 years later, and we're finally seeing the first production models in action.
+It all started with a prototype.
+In 1964, Zora Arkus-Duntov (father of the Corvette) built the XP-819, a mid-engined vision of what the Corvette could be.
+Multiple mid-engined Corvette prototypes followed, and more than 50 years later, we're finally seeing the near-production prototypes in action.

-Our first official look at the mid-engined C8 Corvette came in 2016.
+Our first look at the mid-engined C8 Corvette came in 2016.
 Soon after that, it seemed like photos and videos of the vehicle popped up monthly.
-Our most recent look took place in Colorado.
-With each photo and video, we get a closer look at what will eventually become the production-version of the long-awaited Corvette.
+Now with more than a dozen sets of photos, and multiple videos, we're closer than ever to the production model.

-By all accounts, it will be the most-hardcore version of the vehicle ever.
-It will come with a range of power options – potentially even a hybrid variant – and could be Detroit's answer to European super coupes like the McLaren 720S, Ferrari 488, and others.
+By all accounts, it will be the most hardcore Corvette ever.
+Chevrolet will offer the mid-engined Corvette with a range of power options (potentially even a hybrid variant).
+It's Chevy's answer to European super coupes like the McLaren 720S and Ferrari F8 Tributo, and American competitors like the Ford GT.

 What Does It Look Like?

-Just because the engine is moving behind the cockpit, don't expect a huge departure from the current design language.
-Our rendering artists have imagined the new C8 Corvette with elements borrowed from the current C7 model.
+If the renderings above are any indication, it should look a lot like this.
+It could even have a targa top.
+But just because the engine is moving behind the cockpit, don't expect a huge departure from the current design language, outside of proportions.
+This rendering, along with many others, borrows a bunch of cues from the current C7.

-Prototypes don't give us a ton of hints as to its final design, unfortunately.
-Most of the vehicles we've seen on road wear heavy camo.
-Some close-up shots of the Corvette from May, though, gave us our best look at the final product.
-The body maintains its signature sporty shape, what appears to be production wheels can also be seen, while sharper headlights and a more lengthy rear separate it from the current generation.
+Most of the early prototypes don't give us a ton of clues as to its final design.
+But recent spy shots show what appears to be production front and rear design elements, while the rest of the body remains covered in camouflage.
+Overall, the C8 maintains the Corvette's signature sporty shape, while sharper headlights, and extended rear, and new wheels, among other things, should separate it from the current version.

 What's Under The Hood?

-Chevy hasn't confirmed any performance details for the mid-engined Corvette yet, but reports suggest that the coupe could come with three engine options.
-The entry-level engine will be a naturally aspirated 6.2-liter V8 producing somewhere around 460 horsepower (343 kilowatts).
-A version of the 4.2-liter biturbo V8 from the new CT6 V-Sport will allegedly carry over, producing near 650 hp (485 kW) in the Corvette.
-A range-topping biturbo 5.5-liter V8 could produce up to 850 hp (634 kW).
-Rumors of a 1,000-hp (745-kW) hybrid version have also been circling, but there isn't a ton of evidence to back up those claims.
+Probably the mid-engined Corvette's most widely varying detail is the engine.
+Chevy hasn't confirmed anything yet, but reports suggest the coupe could come with three engine options.
+The entry-level engine should be a naturally aspirated 6.2-liter V8 producing somewhere around 460 horsepower (343 kilowatts).
+Reports hint at a new twin-turbo overhead-cam V8 with a flat-plane crankshaft, possibly producing 650 hp (485 kW).

+At the top of the Corvette range, a twin-turbo 5.5-liter V8 with up to 850 hp (634 kW) is likely.
+Other rumors hint at a 1,000-hp (745-kW) all-wheel-drive hybrid version, but there isn't a ton of evidence to back up those claims.
+Yet.
+Also, don't' expect a manual transmission.
+GM's patent for a new clutch-by-wire system means the Corvette could get a fancy new dual-clutch gearbox exclusively.

 How Much Will It Cost?